Maexeni 30micrograms/150micrograms film-coated tablets.

 Depressed mood and depression are well-known undesirable effects of hormonal contraceptive use (see section 4.8).
 Depression can be serious and is a well-known risk factor for suicidal behaviour and suicide.
 Women should be advised to contact their physician in case of mood changes and depressive symptoms, including shortly after initiating the treatment.

-When using any COC, irregular bleeding (spotting or breakthrough bleeding) may occur, especially during the first months of use.
+Intermenstrual bleeding: Irregular bleeding (spotting or breakthrough bleeding) may occur especially during the first months of use.
 Therefore, the evaluation of any irregular bleeding is only meaningful after an adaptation interval of about three cycles.
 If bleeding irregularities persist or occur after previously regular cycles, then non-hormonal causes should be considered, and adequate diagnostic measures are indicated to exclude malignancy or pregnancy.
 This may include curettage.

-This medicinal product contains 32.97 mg lactose and 19.371 mg sucrose per tablet.
-Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicinal product.
+Each tablet of this medicinal product contains 32.97 mg lactose and 19.371 mg sucrose per tablet.
+Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency, fructose intolerance or glucose-galactose malabsorption or sucrase-isomaltase should not take this medicine.

 Note: The prescribing information of concomitant medications should be consulted to identify potential interactions.

 Interactions can occur with drugs that induce microsomal enzymes (especially cytochrome P450 3A4) which can result in increased clearance of sex hormones and which may lead to breakthrough bleeding and/or contraceptive failure.